-Have a 5-10 minute period each day that you set aside for interacting with your son.
+- Have a 10-minute period each day that you set aside for interacting with your son.
 Physically kneel down at his level for greater eye-contact and, as mentioned above, join him in an activity you know he loves.

 Unless there is an underlying language-related disorder, boys will respond to this type of persistent daily input from parents and carers.
-Been investing time into your toddler without seeing results?
-Instead of adopting a “sit-back-and-wait” approach, we recommend getting help for toddlers who are late to talk as
+Have you been investing time into your toddler without seeing results?
+Instead of adopting a “sit-back-and-wait” approach, we recommend getting help for toddlers who are late to talk as early as possible.

-When Should You Seek Help from a Speech Therapist?
+When Should You Seek Help from a Speech Language Therapist?

 It’s so important not to wait if you notice any sign that your child’s communication development may be delayed.
 Heartbreakingly, some parents are advised that their child will likely “grow out of it”.
 However, if families simply wait for their children to catch up to peers, this “wait and see” approach means precious time is lost during a truly critical learning phase.
 On the other hand, if a child with a delay receives extra support from experts and the important adults in his life, he can experience significant gains.
 The earlier a child receives the help he needs, the better his language outcome will be.
 So we strongly recommend seeking help from a Speech-Language Therapist if your child: